Curtin horse paddock walk directions

 Be aware that there may be horses in this paddock as they are rotated regularly through six different paddocks.
-We strongly recommend you walk your dog on leash when horses are in the paddock as there are risks to your dog (from a fatal kick) and horse owners have raised concerns about their horses being harassed by loose (and unpredictable) dogs.
-The vast majority of paddock horses are placid but please don’t approach them.
-Horses are by nature unpredictable, easily spooked and should not be approached by inexperienced people (that’s why you never see horses in a petting zoo).
+The vast majority of paddock horses are placid but please don't approach them.
+Horses are by nature unpredictable, easily spooked and should not be approached by inexperienced people (that's why you never see horses in a petting zoo).

-9. At the fence, go through another step-through just to your left onto a wide bridle path.
+9. At the fence, look for the step-through adjacent to a small pedestrian gate.
+Go through this step-through, or through the pedestrian gate (making sure to close it securely) onto a wide bridle path.
 Follow the bridle path straight ahead.

 10. After a few metres the bridle path crosses a small creek.
 Nearly immediately after, go through a small gate on your right.
 Close it securely and follow the faint but distinct dirt track between the creek on your right and another fence on your left.
 (If you reach a yard and carpark you have gone too far - retrace your steps until you find the small gate near the creek.)

 The creek is generally dry but the walk along it is very pleasant passing under young eucalypts.

 11. Follow the track ignoring all branches to the right across the creek until the main track crosses the creek with a high metal guard rail on either side.

 If you want to let your dog have a paddle/swim, immediately after crossing the creek take the faint track left and walk another few metres to a large pond surrounded by tall reeds.
 If taking this option do not let your dog wander off leash away from the pond.